-If WDC disposes of the shares of our common stock through a debt-for-equity exchange, it is expected that it will enter into an exchange agreement with the debt exchange parties.
-Under the exchange agreement, subject to certain conditions, the debt exchange parties, as a principals for their own account, will exchange debt obligations of the selling stockholder held by the debt exchange parties for the shares of our common stock held by WDC.
-The terms and conditions with respect to any such debt-for-equity exchange will (i) be negotiated at arm's length, (ii) allocate to the debt exchange parties any risk of loss with respect to the exchange of WDC debt and transfer of the common stock, and (iii) provide that any profit gained shall be solely for the debt exchange parties' account and no such profit shall inure to the benefit of WDC, Sandisk or their respective affiliates.
-The amount of indebtedness of WDC held by the debt-for-equity exchange.
-Under federal securities laws, the debt exchange parties will be deemed to be underwriters with respect to any shares of common stock that they acquire in connection with a debt-for-equity exchange and sell in an offering in connection therewith.
-In the event that the debt exchange parties of our common stock for sale in connection with a debt-for-equity exchange in such offering solely for federal securities laws purposes.
+WDC intends to dispose of the 28,827,787 shares of our common stock registered hereby through one or more exchanges of our common stock for WDC debt, unless it selects another method of distribution.
+WDC expects that any such debt-for-equity exchange would be effected to satisfy outstanding indebtedness under that certain Amended and Restated Loan Agreement, dated as of January 7, 2022, among WDC, JPMorgan Chase Bank, N.A., as administrative agent, and the lenders party thereto (as amended, the "Credit Agreement"), which governs WDC's \$2.51 billion Term Loan A-3 and revolving credit facility maturing in January 2027.
+In any such debt-for-equity exchange, it is expected that it will enter into an exchange agreement with the debt exchange parties.
+Under the exchange agreement, subject to certain conditions, the debt exchange parties, as a principals for their own account, will exchange debt obligations of the selling stockholder held by the debt exchange parties of our common stock held by WDC.
+The terms and conditions with respect to any such debt-for-equity exchange will (i) be negotiated at arm's length, (ii) allocate to the debt exchange parties ary risk of loss with respect to the exchange of WDC debt and transfer of the common stock, and (iii) provide that any profit gained shall be solely for the debt exchange parties is expected to be sufficient to acquire all of the shares of our common stock to be sold in any offering made in connection with a debt-for-equity exchange.
+Under federal securities laws, the debt exchange parties will be deemed to be underwriters with respect to any shares of four common stock for Bund and the shares of our common stock that they acquire in connection with a debt-for-equity exchange and sell in an offering in connection with a debt-for-equity exchange of WDC debt and transfer of the common stock, and (iii) provide that any profit gained shall be solely for the debt exchange parties is expected to be sufficient to acquire all of the shares of our common stock to be sold in an